Concentration Requirements

 The Honors Program in Cognitive Science gives undergraduates a special opportunity to carry out a research project under the direction of a faculty member.
 The program also provides the opportunity for outstanding senior concentrators to receive their undergraduate degree with Honors.
 Participation in the program allows students to develop an understanding of research and acquire research skills and background.

 Candidates for Honors in Cognitive Science must meet all of the requirements of the concentration as described above.
 Candidates submit their application for the program in semester 7.
-We encourage students to seek out a faculty mentor prior to semester 7 as well as complete certain course requirements before semester 7.
+We encourage students to seek out a potential faculty mentor prior to semester 7.
+Candidates for Honors must have completed the Statistics and Research Methods requirements before semester 7.
+Please refer to the CPSY Honors Program page for detailed information about the specific requirements for the Honors program in Cognitive Science.